Policies & Procedures

 Should there be three of these lock-out occurrences, you are required to meet with an Residence Director of Residential Life at a scheduled time.
 During this meeting, a conversation will take place to process how you, the student, can be better supported and more accountable for not misplacing or forgetting your keys/J-Card in the future.

 Subsequent lock-out occurrences will result in a $20 excessive lock-out fine (for each additional incident) being charged to your SIS account.

 Effective January 1, 2017, If you lose your keys, resulting in a lock change, a standard lock change fee of $125 will apply, and a record will be maintained concerning the occurrence.

-Subsequent lost keys and lock change occurrences will result in fees being charged to your SIS account, with the amount increasing incrementally by $25.00 for each additional incident.
+Each subsequent lost key and lock change occurrence will result in fees being charged to your SIS account, with the amount increasing incrementally by $25.00 for each additional incident.